Alan4247748/friendly-potato/docs/Tech Writing/Sensor.md

 ![Functional Block Diagram](/img/ESP32.png)

+## Use Case

+Scattered throughout the lower 48 are millions of small tank batteries.
+Most of them do not have any automation, because modern products can crush the economic productivity of stripper wells.

+The companies of today are missing this key market.
+There soultions are rather costly, and could be better optimized for energy utlization, memory, and user interfaces.

 ## The Interplay

 The hardware and software of this system involve several components and layers.
 My approach is to build a bottom-up soultion vis-à-vis a bottom-up software design process.